-Perfect for the heart, good for conditioning and mental clarity.
-Teaches willpower and the capability to abide by directions under pressure.
-Practitioners of Karate usually continue with the martial art into later life.
-It provides a sense of accomplishment only attainable by way of specific sports and martial arts.
+Beneficial for the heart, perfect for health and fitness and mental clarity.
+Shows discipline as well as the ability to adhere to guidance under pressure.
+Practitioners of Karate usually follow the martial art into later life.
+It provides a sensation of achievement only attainable through certain sporting activities and martial arts.

 Karate practice (South Norwood ) – Our Karate Classes in South Norwood